mpicek/metacentrum_scripts/README.md

 ## Creating an Ensemble

-If you want to create an ensamble of one specific model, just create a command file where will be just the one command to be run.
+If you want to create an ensemble of one specific model, just create a command file where will be just the one command to be run.
 If there are more, only the first one will be run.

 Then execute: